From LimeSurvey Manual

 Once you have selected the exporting options, click on the Download CSV file button located in the upper right part of the screen.

-When you export your tokens, the fields are exported in the following order:
+When you export your survey participants, the fields are exported in the following order:

 Invitations & reminders